bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 _A short overview of the response_

-This response addresses three points in this first overview section:
+This response addresses three major points in this first overview section:

  1. Concerns about limited generality (Reviews A and C).
  2. Incorrect statements in Review A.